Answers You Need

 Nothing spoils a ride like getting lost or wasting time map reading.
-For rides from our key locations of Amberley, Brockenhurst and Queen Elizabeth Country Park, we provide a Garmin GPS pre-loaded with a selection of rides.
+For rides from our base at Queen Elizabeth Country Park and around Chichester and Amberley, we have a selection of on and off-road rides set up that we can share with you.
 You choose a route to suit your ability and fitness and our team will set you up with turn-by-turn satellite route guidance.

 Booking a qualified mountain bike guide/coach is even better because, as well as showing you around, you will get tips on technique and an expert on hand in case of punctures or mechanical problems - and this is very affordable when shared by a group.
 We highly recommend Marmalade MTB who are British Cycling qualified Leaders & Coaches.